 Two to three times per year during a snowfall, the snow will remain on the ground for extended periods.
-The Arborist Assistant and his crew are responsible for snow removal at Civic Square.
+The crew is responsible for snow removal at Civic Square.
 They will clear snow from the steps of the building(s) and a walking path from the parking lot(s) to the building(s).

-The presence of indicates non-value added tasks.
+The presence of \\ indicates non-value added tasks.
 These are tasks that do not contribute to the stated purpose of the work.